marcusoftnet/marcusoftnet.github.io/_posts/2012-12-04-autonomy-in-action-school-kids.md

 How do we manage teams or individuals in our business?
 And why?

-Often there's a lot of micromanagement, command and control taking place at many organisations (that I've visited).
-This results in many layers of management and they have to work a lot to keep the organisation or project together.
+Often there's a lot of micromanagement, command and control taking place at many organizations (that I've visited).
+This results in many layers of management and they have to work a lot to keep the organization or project together.
 The more moving parts in the project the more work for the project management.

-In other organisations teams and individuals are trusted to end up in the right place, fulfil the goal that have been set.
+In other organizations teams and individuals are trusted to end up in the right place, fulfil the goal that have been set.
 This result in a lot of moving parts that is hard to track and control.
 But that doesn't matter since we trust them to do the right thing.